Clooos/Home-Assistant-Mobile-First/README.md

           }
 ```

-11. Click on `Save` then on `X`.
-You should now have a working header and footer.
+12. Click on `Save` then on `X`.
+14. You should now have a working header and footer.

 *Please note that the footer need more content to stay at the bottom of the page.*

-In progress...
+## 4. Configuring the other cards and views

+I can't cover every details of my huge configuration but at this point you should now have the skill to keep going by yourself.

+Have fun ❤️

+*Also please note that this guide may not be perfect at this time, if you see something that is missing of if you notice any error you can look at the point below.*

 # Troubleshooting

-If you have specific questions, feel free to ask [here](https://community.home-assistant.io/t/a-minimalist-and-user-friendly-dashboard-with-an-mobile-first-approach-now-on-github/535580) and I will try to answer as soon as possible.
+If you have specific questions or if you have noticed any error in this guide, feel free to post a comment [here](https://community.home-assistant.io/t/a-minimalist-and-user-friendly-dashboard-with-an-mobile-first-approach-now-on-github/535580) on the Home Assistant community forum and I will try to answer as soon as possible.

 Thank you all for your support and motivation!